-- Even if you think you know the contractor you want to do your renovation.
-Still get at least three estimates.
+- Even if you think you know the contractor you want to do your renovation, still get at least three estimates.
 Estimates give you free advice and pricing from knowledgeable professionals.

 - Never pay contractors by the day or by the hour.
 It gives them no incentive to work efficiently and usually costs you more in the end.
-Plus it makes budgeting your project impossible.

 - Never emphasize that you are getting other bids.
 Contractors know this and assume it.
 Throwing it in their face will make them not trust you which will make their bids higher.
 Promising future work after the project they are bidding on also sets off alarms for construction professionals.

 - Do not insist on your timeline for work and materials.
 The length of time a project takes shouldn’t vary that much from one competent contractor or cabinet dealer to another.
-The homeowner has little control over timelines and being insistent that things are completed when you want them could translate into your selecting people to work with that are simply telling you what you want to hear.
+The homeowner has little control over timelines and being insistent that things are completed when you want them could translate into your selecting people to work with who are simply telling you what you want to hear.
 Honesty is what you should be looking for.
 The people giving you realistic competition dates usually meet them, while people that tell you what you want to hear will never give you honest answers.

 Remember that the thing that people refuse to spend to get a great kitchen is not money.
 It is the time required to plan well.
 Start that planning now with our experts by clicking here!